 There are the naturally skinny–and then there are the neurotically and pathologically skinny; and the metabolically hyper-activated skinny–those who sustain themselves on a steady diet of excessive caffeine and nicotine—or maybe extensive exercise.
 For the rest of us, the possibility of becoming overweight is just around the corner.
 We are physiologically and neurologically wired to pack it on.
 The ability to store fat came in pretty handy a time or two during our multi-millenial evolution.
 We have about 107 compensatory mechanisms that prevent us from starving to death.
 A bunch of those certainly kicked in to save our forefathers when they were unable to kill a bison.
 In people who attempt to starve themselves toward thinness, the body fights back–it regains the lost weight plus more, and then absolutely refuses to budge.

 On top of all this, let’s sprinkle on a life change, or just daily, chronic stress.
 Take your pick.
-Break-ups, abuse, graduate school, poverty, working long hours, care giving, depression or menopause are possible choices.
-And, God forbid you should simply possess a deep sensuous life affirming passion for cooking and eating.** Throw any of these on your plate and if your primal wiring wasn’t enough to enlist you, then current circumstances will.
+Break-ups, abuse, graduate school, poverty, working long hours, caregiving, depression or menopause are possible choices.
+And, God forbid you should simply possess a deep sensuous life-affirming passion for cooking and eating.** Throw any of these on your plate and if your primal wiring wasn’t enough to enlist you, then current circumstances will.
 Even the once-thins can become the now-fat–especially in this current milieu where food is literally out to get ya.
 Not even the high school cheerleader is immune.
-Any emotional state that is heightened increases for many, the desire to seek food for reward.
-When one is working their way up the weight chart, it is because they are possessed by physical or emotional hunger, or physiological changes that they can neither understand nor control.
+Any emotional state that is heightened, increases for many, the desire to seek food for a reward.
+When one is working their way up the weight chart, it is because they are possessed by physical or emotional hunger or physiological changes that they can neither understand nor control.

 I can hear you begin to protest that it has to be more than just this.
 Aren’t we soooo bad?
 We ate the piece of chocolate cake (and we loved it).
 How could we?
 How dare we?
 That translates into four hours of floor mopping according to the calorie expenditure charts.
 That must be fair penance for the crime.
 As a spy, my days are peppered with the monologues and dialogues of self-hate and recrimination that people utter like a mantra before and/or after each foray into eating.
 The guilt is palpable.
 We must have all been ____________ in a previous lifetime. (insert your own response.)